Factor Overnight GARCH-It\^o Models: Introduction

-Although researchers in the past followed the two streams rather independently, there have been some recent attempts to bridge the gaps between the discrete-time models and the continuous-time diffusion process for volatility analysis.
-Examples include \citet{engle2006multiple, hansen2012realized, shephard2010realising, tao2011large}.
-Recently, for a single asset, \citet{kim2016unified} introduced the unified GARCH-It\^o model that embeds the univariate GARCH model structure in the continuous It\^o diffusion process.
-The unified GARCH-It\^o model employs the GARCH model structure to explain volatility evolution and to make inference on model parameters with combined high-frequency and low-frequency data.
-As a result, their proposed estimation procedure for GARCH model parameters provides more accurate results, and the GARCH structure provides a method to predict future daily integrated volatility with its conditional expectation.
-See also \citet{song2021volatility}.
+To model high-dimensional and high-frequency data, we often employ approximate factor diffusion processes whose volatility matrix consists of the low-rank factor volatility and sparse idiosyncratic volatility matrices \citep{ait2017using, fan2018robust, kim2019factor, kong2018systematic}.
+Under this set-up, to account for market volatility dynamics, \citet{kim2019factor} further described eigenvalue processes of the latent factor volatility matrix, based on a unified GARCH-It\^o model structure \citep{kim2016unified}.
+In their proposal, the daily integrated eigenvalues of the latent factor volatility matrix process have past squared factor returns as the innovations, which helps capture the common market dynamics.
+Their proposed estimation procedure provides more accurate results by harnessing high-frequency financial data, and the GARCH structure provides a method to predict future daily integrated volatility with its conditional expectation.
 However, these parametric models face the non-availability problem of high-frequency financial data during the market close-to-open period.
 Thus, they are usually developed only based on the open-to-close period, which results in underestimated market risk.
-To account for the whole-day market dynamics, \citet{kim2021overnight} introduced the overnight GARCH-It\^o model, which has two different instantaneous volatility processes for the open-to-close and close-to-open periods, respectively.
+Recently, to account for the whole-day market dynamics, for a single asset, \citet{kim2021overnight} introduced the overnight GARCH-It\^o model, which has two different instantaneous volatility processes for the open-to-close and close-to-open periods, respectively.
 Empirical studies have supported incorporation of the close-to-open periods for explaining the whole-day market dynamics \citep{kim2021overnight}.
-Recently, to anaylze the risk contagion between the U.S. and China stock markets, \citet{oh2021effect} proposed the overnight diffusion process, which can accommodate the fact that volatility transmission occurs through overnight volatility processes.
-In financial applications, we are often required to explore the dynamics of the correlations among assets, which leads us to extend the univariate overnight GARCH-It\^o model to a multivariate form.
+To analyze the risk contagion between the U.S. and China stock markets, \citet{oh2023effect} proposed the overnight diffusion process, which can accommodate the fact that volatility transmission occurs through overnight volatility processes.
+Unlike the case of a single asset, to account for whole-day market dynamics of large volatility matrices, we have to deal with two different types of data sources: low-frequency and high-frequency data, as well as the curse of dimensionality.